cmrivers/epipy/docs/FAQ.md

 The number in the center of each check is the case id that corresponds to the the line listing.

+** I have a question/complaint/compliment. **
-** Why is this code or plot broken/ugly/not to my liking? ** Contact me at cmrivers@vbi.vt.edu, or @cmyeaton.
-Or even better, fork it and help me to make it better!
+Contact me at cmrivers@vbi.vt.edu, or @cmyeaton.
+Feel free to contribute!